20 Sample PMP® Questions and Answers

 - You should use your coercive power to quickly resolve conflicts and then focus on goal achievement.

 During which risk management process is a determination to transfer a risk made?

 - Identify Risks

 - Perform Quantitative Risk Analysis

-- Plan Risk Response.
+- Plan Risk Response

-- Monitor and Control Risks.
+- Monitor and Control Risks

 Transference is a Risk Response Strategy.

-PMP is a registered trademark of the Project Management Institute, Inc.
+PMI, PMP, and PMBOK are registered marks of the Project Management Institute, Inc.